Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 Solution 1.
 Buy the tickets WELL IN ADVANCE on the official site

 Here is the official website of Borghese Gallery.
-It is obligatory to buy tickets before you go, you will not be allowed to enter if you do not have a pre-purchased ticket.
+You have to buy tickets before you go because you will not be allowed to enter if you do not have a pre-purchased ticket.

 The audio guide cannot be reserved in advance and it will be an additional 6€, but since the guided tour would be just 0,5€ more expensive, I would go for it in that case.

-NOTE: Buying tickets to this attraction need planning of AT LEAST 2 weeks in advance as the tickets get sold out with the speed of sound!
+NOTE: Buying tickets to this attraction needs planning of AT LEAST 2 weeks in advance as the tickets get sold out with the speed of sound!

 When I tried to buy my tickets only a week in advance (late April), everything was absolutely full already!